 1The Norwegian and Latin texts of the Quadrilogus are printed by C. R. Unger, Thomas saga erkibyskups (1869), 1-292.
 The Latin text is in J. C. Robertson, Materials for the History of Thomas Becket (Rolls Series, 1875-85), IV 266-430.
 (This collection is henceforth referred to as Materials.)
 Unger dates the Quadrilogus translation to the latter half of the thirteenth century, probably near its close (op. cit.
 III).
-Others have suggested that it belongs with the literary work done at the instigation of King Hákon Magnússon (reigned 1299-1319), see e.g. Finnur Jónsson, Den oldnorske og oldislandske Litteraturs Historie (1920-24), II 969, F. Paasche, Norges og Islands Litteratur (ny utg. ved Anne Holtsmark, 1957), 488; Paul Lehmann, Skandinaviens Anteil an der lateinischen Literatur des Mittelalters II (Sitzungsberichte der Bayerischen Akad. der Wissenschaften, Phil.-hist.
+Others have suggested that it belongs with the literary work done at the instigation of King Hákon Magnússon (reigned 1299-1319), see e.g. Finnur Jónsson, Den oldnorske og oldislandske Litteraturs Historie (1920-24), II 969, F. Paasche, Norges og oldislandske Litteratur (ny utg. ved Anne Holtsmark, 1957), 488; Paul Lehmann, Skandinaviens Anteil an der lateinischen Literatur des Mittelalters II (Sitzungsberichte der Bayerischen Akad. der Wissenschaften, Phil.-hist.
 Abt.
 1937, Heft 7), 81, says the translation was done "unter der Leitung Arnis von Bergen" (bishop 1305-14), but this is to read altogether too much out of the fact that a Tómas saga was in Bishop Árni's library.
-That Unger's vaguer and somewhat earlier dating is preferable is shown by the fact that the Quadrilogus translation was used in the recension of Tómas saga followed in a collection of Mary-miracles made in all probability before 1300 (see note 16), and that the manuscript in which it is extant is dated c.
-1300 and is certainly not the original, see V. Gödel, Katalog öfver Kongl.
-Bibliotekets fornisländska och fornnorska Handskrifter (1897-1900), 58, Kr.
+That Unger's vaguer and somewhat earlier dating is preferable is shown by the fact that the Quadrilogus translation was used in the recension of Tómas saga followed in a collection of Mary-miracles made in all probability before 1300 (see note 16), and that the original, see V. Gödel, Katalog öfver Kongl.
+Bibliotekets fornisländska och fornnorska Handskrifter (1807-1900), 58, Kr.
 Kålund, Palæografisk Atlas (1905), no. 43.
 Professor Seip appears to regard c.
 1300 as the terminus ante quem for its production, see Palæografi (Nordisk Kultur XXVIII:B, 1954), 66.